Structure of Triadic Relations in Multiplex Networks: Introduction

 The fact that existing definitions of multiplex clustering coefficients are mostly \emph{ad hoc} makes them difficult to interpret.
 In our definitions, we start from the basic concepts of walks and cycles to obtain a transparent and general definition of transitivity.
 This approach also guarantees that our clustering coefficients are always properly normalized.
 It reduces to a weighted clustering coefficient~\cite{Zhang2005General} of an aggregated network for particular values of the parameters; this allows comparison with existing single-layer diagnostics.
 We also address two additional, very important issues: (1) Multiplex networks have many types of connections, and our multiplex clustering coefficients are (by construction) decomposable, so that the contribution of each type of connection is explicit; (2) because our notion of multiplex clustering coefficients builds on walks and cycles, we do not require every node to be present in all layers, which removes a major (and very unrealistic) simplification that is used in existing definitions.

-Using the example of clustering coefficients, we illustrate how the new degrees of freedom that result from the existence of a structures across layers of a multiplex network yield rich new phenomena and subtle differences in how one should compute key network diagnostics.
-As an illustration of such phenomena, we derive analytical expressions for the expected values of our clustering coefficients on multiplex networks in which each layer is an independent Erd\H{o}s-R\'{e}nyi (ER) graph.
+Using the example of clustering coefficients, we illustrate how the new degrees of freedom that result from the existence of multiple layers in a multiplex network yield rich new phenomena and subtle differences in how one should define key network diagnostics.
+As an illustration of such phenomena, we derive analytical expressions for the expected values of clustering coefficients on multiplex networks in which each layer is an independent Erd\H{o}s-R\'{e}nyi (ER) graph.
 We find that the clustering coefficients depend on the intra-layer densities in a nontrivial way if the probabilities for an edge to exist are heterogeneous across the layers.
 We thereby demonstrate for multiplex networks that it is insufficient to generalize existing diagnostics in a na\"{\i}ve manner and that one must instead construct their generalizations from first principles (e.g., as walks and cycles in this case).